Romain7426/Mouton1-anime/README.md

  - It supplies an executable which checks the syntax of an *anime* data file, and prints descriptions of errors.

 In order to parser an *anime* data file, *Mouton1-anime* does not use [*Lex*](https://en.wikipedia.org/wiki/Lex_programming_tool) nor [*Yacc*](https://en.wikipedia.org/wiki/Yacc).
 It implements its own lexer and parser, which takes a little longer to implement, but is accurate, and prints understandable errors.

+Also, it does not build any tree.
+As the language is [*LL(1)*](http://compilation.irisa.fr), it reads directly the tokens, and fills the [*C*](https://en.wikipedia.org/wiki/C_(programming_language)) struct accordingly.
+However, as an extension, it can read expressions.
+Thus, there's an engine between the tokens and the data generation, which reorders expressions as postfix expressions, which ones can be directly computed on a stack.

+Architecture:
+ - tokenization (input buffer to provide back-tracking, automata, parser)
+ - syntax filtering engine (reorders expressions to postfix expressions; check parenthesis; provides a «move to ending parenthesis» procedure)
+ - data generation

 ## Compile